xuxife/bazel-gazelle/README.rst

       See `Avoiding conflicts with proto rules`_.

 4. If the import to be resolved is in the library index, the import will be resolved to that library.
-If ``-index=true``, Gazelle builds an index of library rules in the current repository before starting dependency resolution, and this is how most dependencies are resolved.
+If ``-index=all``, Gazelle builds an index of library rules in the current repository before starting dependency resolution.
+This can take a while, since Gazelle visits every directory in the repository.
+If ``-index=lazy``, then language extensions may hint at specific directories to visit, which can be much faster.

    a) For Go, the match is based on the ``importpath`` attribute.
    b) For proto, the match is based on the ``srcs`` attribute.

-5. If ``-index=false`` and a package is imported that has the current ``go_prefix`` as a prefix, Gazelle generates a label following a convention.
+5. If ``-index=none`` and a package is imported that has the current ``go_prefix`` as a prefix, Gazelle generates a label following a convention.
 For example, if the build file in ``//src`` set the prefix with
    ``# gazelle:prefix example.com/repo/foo``, and you import the library